michael-kricheldorf/network_metrics/README.md

  - `sudo depmod -a`

 #### Changing the USB730L to Enterprise Mode
- - `sudo rmmod rndis_host`, device may freez/usr/bin/python3 -ue for a few minutes or lose connection, be patient You can confirm by running the command `lsusb` and searching for the Novatel Wireless device.
-You should follow these instructions if it has a vendor:product number of `1410:9030`:
+ - `sudo rmmod rndis_host`, device may freeze for a few minutes or lose connection, be patient
- - `sudo usb_modeswitch -v 0x1410 -p 0x9030 -u 4`

-If the vendor:product number is `1410:9032`, call the following command:
+ - run the command again to ensure `rndis_host` was properly removed

+ - `lsusb` and ensure that something like `Novatel Wireless MiFi USB730L` appears.
+If not, maybe try reconnecting the device to the gateway.
- - `sudo usb_modeswitch -v 0x1410 -p 0x9032 -u 4`
+ - `sudo usb_modeswitch -v 0x1410 -p 0x$(lsusb | grep '1410:\K903\d' -Po) -u 4`

-Then reboot the device to ensure the changes have been made.
  - `sudo reboot` <- find other command that doesn't require a whole reboot maybe

 #### Locating the USB730L